Capturing the patient and carer experiences of living with bladder cancer across the world

 This year, we aimed at filling the global evidence gap relating to the experiences of bladder cancer patients and carers with our Global bladder cancer patient and carer experience survey.
 It was fundamental to collect data on the patients and carers experience as it allowed us to identify what is important to them, and drive patient-entered care improvements.
 Questions spanned the entire patient pathway, from symptom recognition and awareness to receiving a diagnosis, access to treatment and support, follow-up care and survivorship.

 The survey was global and available in 11 languages.
 The survey is now closed and we are now collecting the data and analysing the insights that patients and caregivers have shared with us.
-We plan to publish the findings in the second half of 2022, as a report, which will guide and inform the future work of the World Bladder Cancer Patient Coalition, our member organisations and through partnerships with advocates in countries around the world.
+We plan to publish the findings in 2023, as a report, which will guide and inform the future work of the World Bladder Cancer Patient Coalition, our member organisations and through partnerships with advocates in countries around the world.